3 observations after Maxey drops 43 points in Sixers' win over Lakers

 NBA

-Lakers star Anthony Davis (abdominal muscle strain) only played 10 minutes before exiting with an abdominal muscle strain.
+Lakers star Anthony Davis only played 10 minutes before exiting with an abdominal muscle strain.

 The Sixers will wrap up their latest back-to-back Wednesday night vs. the Kings.
 Here are observations on their victory over Los Angeles: